-As of June 2019, AAdvantage miles are worth around 1.4 cents, meaning the sign-up bonus is worth around $700 — enough to easily cover two round-trip domestic flights.
+According to The Points Guys, as of February 2020, AAdvantage miles are worth around 1.4 cents, meaning the sign-up bonus is worth around $700 — enough to easily cover two round-trip domestic flights.

 The $99 annual fee, waived the first 12 months, can easily be made up by utilizing the free checked bag benefit (which offers one free checked bag per flight) four times.
 Furthermore, you can earn a $125 flight discount each year you renew your card and spend $20,000 — also covering your annual fee.

 How to use this card